Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

-\begin{proof} Let $a\in V_{s}$ be a p-curve, and choose a rooted simplex $\sigma$ consisting of $p-2$ BPs in $S$ disjoint from $a$.
-Once it is shown that $\phi(a)$ belongs to $V_{s}$, one can easily verify that $\phi(a)$ is a p-curve because any separating curve in $S$ disjoint from the rooted simplex $\phi(\sigma)$ is a p-curve.
+\begin{proof} Let $a$ be a p-curve in $S$ and choose a rooted simplex $\sigma$ consisting of $p-2$ BPs in $S$ disjoint from $a$.
+Once it is shown that $\phi(a)$ belongs to $V_s(S)$, it follows that $\phi(a)$ is a p-curve in $S$ because any separating curve in $S$ disjoint from the rooted simplex $\phi(\sigma)$ is a p-curve in $S$.